MP Motorsport: Background

 The team remained in Formula 2, signing Ralph Boschung and Roberto Merhi as their drivers.
 In 2018, the team expanded to the GP3 Series, replacing DAMS.
 For the inaugural campaign they signed with Dorian Boccolacci and Niko Kari.
 They were accompanied by Will Palmer in the first round.
 Max Defourny, Christian Lundgaard and Alex Peroni will join the squad in the Eurocup Formula Renault 2.0.
 Isac Blomqvist, Amaury Cordeel and Patrick Schott represented the team in the 2018 SMP F4 Championship and 2018 F4 Spanish Championship, with Cordeel claiming the latter title.

 In 2019, the team signed Cordeel, Lorenzo Colombo and Renault junior Victor Martins for their Formula Renault Eurocup campaign and stayed on in the newly rebranded FIA Formula 3 Championship, fielding Richard Verschoor, Simo Laaksonen and Red Bull Junior Liam Lawson.
 For the Spanish F4 Championship, MP signed championship returnee Rafael Villanueva, Jr. and acquired karting graduate Nicolas Baert, UAE F4 race winner Tijmen van der Helm and KNAF-backed racer Glenn van Berlo.
 In the FIA Formula 2 Championship, the team fielded Jordan King and Mahaveer Raghunathan.
 Raghunathan would provide for very erratic and sometimes dangerous driving, which culminated in him collecting 24 penalty points throughout the whole year.

+For 2022, the team signed their former Felipe Drugovich alongside Clément Novalak, with Drugovich winning the Drivers' title and the team taking their first Formula 2 Teams' title.